-Teen mom arrested on false reporting charges, daughter remains missing
+Teenage mom arrested on false reporting charges, daughter remains missing

 Latest Weather Blog

-Teen mom arrested on false reporting charges, daughter remains missing
+Teenage mom arrested on false reporting charges, daughter remains missing

 TENNESSEE- Authorities in Tennessee have arrested the teenage mother of a missing 15-month-old girl on a false reporting charge.